githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/4-how-to-trigger-workflow.md

         run: echo  The tags are ${{ inputs.tags }}
 ```

-### Further control how your workflow will run
+### More workflow control

-You can use conditionals and environments to control whether individual jobs or steps in your workflow will run, if you want more granular control than events, event activity types, or event filters provide.
+Looking for more granular control than what events, event activity types, or event filters provide?
+Using conditionals and environments give you more control over individual jobs or steps in your workflow.

 Conditionals will further control whether jobs or steps in your workflow will run.
-For example, you want the workflow to run when a specific label is added to an issue.
-You can trigger on the `issues labeled` event activity type and use a conditional to check what label triggered the workflow.
-The following workflow runs when any label is added to an issue in the workflow's repository, but the `run_if_label_matches` job will only execute if the label is named bug.
+For example, if you want the workflow to run when a specific label is added to an issue, you can trigger on the `issues labeled` event activity type and use a conditional to check what label triggered the workflow.
+The following workflow will run when any label is added to an issue in the workflow's repository, but the `run_if_label_matches` job will only execute if the label is named bug.

 ```
 on: